pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 ---

-The above is essentially two key steps (done for each iteration of the HMC algorithm):
+The above algorithm is essentially two key steps (done for each iteration of HMC):

 **Step 1: Obtain a new momentum**: